belle2/basf2/framework/doc/development/tuppr.rst

 3. The remaining changes to the main globaltag will be posted on the TUPPR description

-Finally, once these changes are reviewed the globaltag will be published and the TUPPR will be merged and make the changes available on the main branch.
+Finally, once these changes are reviewed the globaltag will be published and the TUPPR will be merged which makes the changes available on the main branch.

 .. figure:: tuppr.png
     :align: center
     :width: 900px

-    Worflow for updating the main globaltag via TUPPR.
+    Workflow for updating the main globaltag via TUPPR.